Navigation Bar

 • Umlauts (ä, ö, ü):

-• Roll the "R" lightly, especially at the end of syllables (e.g., Lehrer = teacher).
+• Lightly roll the "R," especially at syllable ends (e.g., Lehrer = teacher).

 3. Essential Greetings and Polite Expressions